stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 **What about pyinstaller?**

+Pyinstaller opens a completely different topic.
+See, the problem with the word "packaging" is that it's unclear what it refers to.
+Until now, we spoke about

+1. creating an environment in which you can develop your own library
+2. bundling what you created into something other people can use

+But those apply generally to libraries.
+When it's time to distribute applications, the situation changes.
+When you package a library, you know it's going to be part of a larger whole.
+When you package an application, the application **is the larger whole**.

+Plus, with an application you want to provide things that are platform specific.
+For example, you might want to provide an executable with an icon, but how this works differs between Windows, macOS and Linux.

-It is also unrelated to packaging, strictly speaking.
-PyInstaller is a tool that you involve when you want to create an executable.
-It addresses this
-need: get a final application on your user's desktop.
+PyInstaller is a tool that you involve when you want to create an application as a single executable.
+It addresses this need: get a final application on your user's desktop.
 Packaging is about managing the network of dependencies, libraries and tools that you need to create that application that you might, or might not, create with pyinstaller.

+Note however, that this approach assumes that your application is simple and self-contained.
+If the application needs to do something much more complex when it gets installed, such as creating registry keys on Windows, now you need a proper, full fledged installer such as NSIS.
+I am unaware if anything like NSIS is available in the python world.
+In any case, NSIS is agnostic of what you deploy.
+You can definitely create an application executable with pyinstaller, and deploy this executable plus any needed Registry changing magic or filesystem modifying sauce to make it work using NSIS.

 **Ok, but how do I install something I have the sources of? python setup.py?**